Retirement Living Hub

 • Part D: Co-pays for prescriptions, varying by drug tier.

 • Medigap: Designed to cover these co-payments and co-insurance amounts, significantly reducing your out-of-pocket burden.
+This was a key reason Dorothy and I opted for Medigap – it gave us more predictable expenses.

 • Medicare Advantage: Specific co-pay amounts for doctor visits, specialist visits, hospital stays, etc. These plans have an annual out-of-pocket maximum, providing a cap on your spending for covered services.